 New rules for freelancers and small businesses, making it easier to set up as a self-employed or freelance worker in France.

-If searching for a job in France is not something you would like to do and you are thinking of setting up as a freelance or self-employed worker, new French regulation has made it simpler for foreigners to set up a small business in France.
+If searching for a job in France is not something you would like to do, new French regulation has made it simpler for foreigners to set up a small business in France.

-As from January 2015 under a new law you will be able to set up a small business or be self-employed or freelance in France under a new micro-entreprise regime, which merges the old auto-entrepreneur and micro-entreprise systems.
-Some freelancers can also choose to work through a system called portage salarial or join a workers’ co-operative instead of setting up their own business.
+You may now set up a small business or be self-employed or freelance in France under a new micro-entreprise regime, which merges the old auto-entrepreneur and micro-entreprise systems.
+Some freelancers can also work through a portage salarial or join a workers’ co-operative instead.

 Becoming a French micro-entreprise

-Details of the new law, known as the Loi Pinel, after Sylvia Pinel, the minister who proposed the changes, are still emerging so check for any new updates.
+Details of the new law, known as the Loi Pinel, are still emerging so check for any new updates.

 Working as a micro-entreprise (previously micro-entreprise or auto-entrepreneur) is not a legal business structure but a tax status.
-The legal structure is an Entreprise Individuelle (EI) that is someone running a business as a sole trader rather than as a limited company.
-You can’t be taxed under this system if you set up a EURL or SARL.
+The legal structure is an Entreprise Individuelle (EI) that is someone running a business as a sole trader.
+Taxes don’t apply under this system if you set up a EURL or SARL.
 For more information on these forms of business structure, see our guide to setting up a business in France.

-To find out about taxation and other charges for small businesses and freelancers, see Expatica’s guide to taxation and social charges when setting up a business in France.
+To find out about taxation and other charges for small businesses and freelancers, see Expatica’s guide to taxation when setting up a business in France.

 Who can work under the new micro-entreprise regime?

-Some types of business are excluded from this status – such as estate agents, lawyers and finance companies – and those who receive royalties, like authors.
+Some types of businesses are excluded from this status (e.g., estate agents, lawyers, finance companies, those who receive royalties).
 Check with your local Chambres du Commerce et de l’Industrie (CCI) or Chambres de Métiers et de l’Artisanat (CMA).

 Liability and insurance for freelancers

-You have unlimited liability so you will need to make a déclaration d’insaisissabilité which will protect your home and other assets from being seized by creditors if you got into financial difficulties.
+You have unlimited liability so you must make a déclaration d’insaisissabilité that protects your home and other assets from being seized by creditors.
 There is also the EIRL scheme, which provides sole trader status with a form of limited liability.
 For more information, see www.eirl.fr

-All businesses in France need to have a liability insurance called assurance responsabilité professionnelle.
-If you’re going to be working in the building trade then you’ll need to take out assurance décennal which is a 10-year warranty and you have to put information about the insurance on your invoices.
+All businesses in France need to have liability insurance called assurance responsabilité professionnelle.
+If you’re working in the building trade, then you’ll need to take out assurance décennal which is a 10-year warranty and you have to put information about the insurance on your invoices.

 How to register as self-employed in France